toddmaustin/bringup-bench/README.md

 - **mandelbrot** - Calculate and print using ASCII graphics a Mendelbrot fractal.

+- **max-subseq** - Computes the longest subsequence common (LSC) to all sequences in a set of sequences using the dynamic programming method.

 - **mersenne** - Generate a sequence of pseudo-random numbers using the Mersenne Twister algorithm.

+- **minspan** - Finds the minimal spanning tree of a graph (via Kruscal's algorithm over the graph's adjacency matrix).

 - **natlog** - Compute the value of natural log e, using an iterative method.